fvdm/nodejs-cloudsight/README.md

 Installation
 ------------

-You need a Maxmind account ID and license key with enough credits for one of their GeoIP *web* services.
-You can find both [*here*](https://www.maxmind.com/en/my_license_key).
+You need a CloudSight account API key with enough credits.

 `npm install cloudsight`